eco4cast/workshop-cloud-native/README.md

 Because most object stores are hosted by large data centers, these sources generally provide very high maximum download speeds, especially when data is accessed from virtual machines running in the same region (or same data center).

+### Acknowledgements

+This material is based upon work supported by the National Science Foundation under Grant DBI-1942280.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.